rohitpant55/BridgeAcademiesNetwork/Readme.md

 ## Project structure
 * TeacherComputerRetrievalLibrary is a library comprising of the various route operations business logic.
 * TeacherComputerRetrievalClient consumes the TeacherComputerRetrievalLibrary to call the route operations with given inputs.
+* TeacherComputreRetrievalLibraryTests contains the test cases for the TeacherComputerRetrievalLibrary project.

 ## Tests